Information Aggregation with AI Agents: Introduction

-Our first main finding (Result \ref{res:info deteriorates}) is that although the median market is effective in the two easy structures, increasing the complexity of the information structure significantly degrades information aggregation. \footnote{The average market fares very poorly across all structures, but this is driven mostly by the performance of the bottom 20\% markets.} In particular, the median market across all structures prices the security at 0.91 when its true value is 1.
-In the easy and medium structures the price is almost 1, suggesting that AI agents understand them completely.
-In the hard structure, the price drops at 0.73, hence noticeably worse but still better than random guessing.
-In the very hard structure, the price drops at 0.5, which is completely uninformative.
+Our first main finding (Result \ref{res:info deteriorates}) is that, although the median market is effective in the two easy structures, the more complex environments we study are associated with worse information aggregation. \footnote{The average market fares very poorly across all structures, but this is driven mostly by the performance of the upper 20\% tail of the log-error distribution.} In particular, the median market across all structures assigns probability 0.91 to the correct outcome, that is, it prices the winning security (the one that eventually pays 1, whether Yes or No) at 0.91.
+In the easy and medium structures this probability is almost 1, suggesting that AI agents understand them completely.
+In the hard structure, it drops to 0.73, hence noticeably worse but still better than random guessing.
+In the very hard structure, however, it drops to 0.5, which is completely uninformative.
 Given that the securities are separable in all structures, our hypothesis that complexity does not influence information aggregation is rejected.
 These results suggest that AI agents may resemble some humans who find it difficult to reason about the knowledge of others and form higher order beliefs as complexity increases, even in structures that involve only three traders and three signals.
-Another indication that AI agents struggle to reason about others is that individual profits decrease with complexity.

-We ran the experiment in January 2026, however the relentless pace of innovation means that AI models get updated almost every three months.
-To check whether our main result is robust, in April 2026 we ran another set of 576 markets with three models that were unavailable in January but were state-of-the-art in April: GPT-5.4, Claude 4.6 Opus, and Gemini 3.1 Pro.
-In Section \ref{sec:frontier models}, we confirm that these state-of-the-art models fail to aggregate information in the very hard structure, producing the same median market price of 0.5.
-More surprisingly, we find that the frontier models performed substantially worse on average in the two most difficult structures than Gemini 3 Flash, which was the best performer in our initial sample.
-This result shows that there is a persistent upper bound on the interactive reasoning capabilities of AI agents, even if there are only three traders and three signals.
+We conducted our baseline experiment in January 2026.
+However, given the rapid pace of innovation in artificial intelligence, model architectures are updated almost quarterly.
+To assess external validity, we conducted an out-of-sample extension of 576 markets in April 2026 using three newly released capability-frontier models: GPT-5.4, Claude Opus 4.6, and Gemini 3.1 Pro.
+As detailed in Section \ref{sec:frontier models}, comparing four frontier teams against our top four baseline teams yields no evidence that newer models improve information aggregation.
+Surprisingly, we find that models from the same company exhibit very similar failure modes across the two cohorts.
+This persistence is consistent with model-family differences in training, alignment, data, or interface design, although our design cannot isolate which of these factors is responsible.